cbt8/data_retrieve/README.md

 # data_retrieve

-#This .ipynb notebook is separated into three working parts, one for each school that is complete, HBS, Wharton, and Stanford.
+#This .ipynb notebook is separated into five working parts, one for each school that is complete: HBS, Wharton, Stanford, Haas, and University of Michigan Ross.
 Two other schools are partially complete.
 I have not included these here.

-#Data is saved into dataframes currently.
-This will be ported into other files as soon as the resources are more complete.
-Until now, this has been created with indepedent study.
-My Data Analytics program has moved into webscraping the past week, so I expect to have more sophisticated code soon.

-Thanks again Lucas.
+#Data is saved into dataframes, then concatenated and loaded into MongoDB.
+The output is the MongoDB collection with courses and descriptions.
+Some descriptions are arrays themselves, with one further level in the hierarchy.

+#Thanks again.